saria-lh/3GPP-RAG-chat/README.md

     python query.py
     ```

-Follow these steps to effectively utilize the 3GPP-RAG-chat project for your document processing needs.
-Further details and advanced usage instructions will be provided in the comprehensive documentation available in the subsequent sections.

 ## TODO

 - [ ] Wrap the code within a Dockerfile for containerized deployment.
 - [ ] Improve the retrieval process, possibly integrating late interaction mechanisms such as ColBERT (late interaction) for enhanced efficiency and accuracy.
-- [ ] Add UI, possible with Gradio or Streamlit.
+- [ ] Add UI, possibly with Gradio or Streamlit.

 ## Contribution